Cairns Lagoon |

 It took five days, but we eventually arrived in Cairns, Far North Queensland, Australia.
-I enjoy travelling by road as, even on a speedy trip like ours, I feel that you see and understand more on the road, than you ever will flying.
+Roadtrips are a great way to see large countries like Australia.
+I feel that you see and understand more exploring by road, than you ever will flying.

 We basically stuck to the M1, of the ‘Bruce Highway’ as it is known here, for most of the 1400km.
 It is one lane in each direction, which seems incredible to anyone with any familiarity of the UK’s M1, but works out here, since there is so much less traffic.

-On Sunday morning, we drove up to Rockhampton which still has a huge bull in the centre of the roundabout where the M1 leads you through the town, when approaching from the South.
-Apparently it’s balls have been stolen several times.
+We drove north up to Rockhampton which still has a huge bull in the centre of the roundabout where the M1 leads you through the town, when approaching from the south.
+Apparently it’s balls have been stolen several times!
 Rockhampton is a wide, flat place and driving along the M1 (which cuts straight through town) feels like driving through a random Florida settlement.

 Rockie to Eungella